Bitcoin-Monster/BTCMonster/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run banq-qt.exe.
+Unpack the files into a directory and run bitcoinmonster-qt.exe.

-Banq Core is the original Banq client and it builds the backbone of the network.
+BitcoinMonster Core is the original BitcoinMonster client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Banq transactions;
+However, it downloads and stores the entire history of BitcoinMonster transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.